-Every PFIC family has a story.
+PFIC family stories are all different in a unique way.
 Some are about triumph, some are about hardships, and some are simply an expression of the process that you go through during your PFIC journey.
 We encourage our community to share your story so that others on this journey can feel connected through the journeys that we share.
 In a community that is so rare, we strive to find hope in the connections that we make.

 “He looks like a perfectly normal child, you would never know that on the inside he would be fighting for his life.”